jshmrtn/hygeia/README.md

 ```

   * Install dependencies with `mix deps.get`
-  * Create and migrate your database with `mix ecto.setup`
+  * Create and migrate your database with `mix ecto.setup` inside the `apps/hygeia` directory
-  * Install Node.js dependencies with `npm install` inside the `assets` directory
+  * Install Node.js dependencies with `npm install` inside the `apps/hygeia_web/assets` directory
   * Start Phoenix endpoint with `mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.